Tocqueville Society

 With your investment of $10,000 annually, we can provide:

 underprivileged children with a laptop, software and internet connectivity to foster increased access to learning and education in an at-home environment.
-Learn more about United Way and education here.

-low-income families with housing assistance to prevent eviction and entry/return to homelessness.
 Learn how United Way is working to improve financial stability in Dane County.

 Join Us